sjt-github/Hemberg-scRNA-seq-Course/docs/18-clustering.md

 ## SNN-Cliq

-Here we run SNN-cliq with te default parameters provided in the author's example:
+Here we run SNN-cliq with the default parameters provided used in the authors' example:

 ```r